 Looking for baked bacon hacks?
 We’ve got you covered!
 We took our baked bacon research very seriously, baking pound after pound after pound of the delicious stuff.
 We tested methods, temperatures, thickness, how to candy the bacon, how to ensure maximum crispiness, how to reduce time in the oven, and if baking racks or parchment are really necessary.
 What we found is that perfectly crispy baked bacon follows a simple formula and reduces kitchen cleanup by a LOT (especially if you’re used to pan-frying on the stove).

-Whether it’s alongside fried eggs and lemony kale for breakfast, crumbled into an egg salad for lunch, or over top BBQ bacon burger loaded potatoes, bacon just has this salty, delicious quality that tends to take most meals to the next flavor level.
+Whether it’s alongside fried eggs and lemony sauteed kale for breakfast, crumbled into a loaded egg salad for lunch, or over top BBQ bacon burger loaded potatoes, bacon just has this salty, delicious quality that tends to take most meals to the next flavor level.

 If you’re tired of using the frying pan to fry bacon (it needs to be done in batches, tends to take a while, and the grease splatter can be a pain to clean up) or if your baked bacon method is giving you inconsistent results, this method is for you.